-One of the limitations of (3.3) discussed in Sec.
+One of the limitations of (3.3) discussed in Sect.
 3.1 is that non-isometric variations of the template object are uniformly penalized by the geometric component of the corresponding optimal transport cost.
 However, not all deformations with the same optimal transport cost are equally likely.
-It may need to be necessary to reweigh the distance to more accurately model common and less common deformations.
+It may be necessary to reweigh the distance to more accurately model common and less common deformations.

 For contour based shape priors a model of statistical object variations is typically learned from samples in a tangent space approximation of the contour manifold.
-In [34] the tangent space approximation to the Wasserstein space W_2 was used to analyze typical deformations in a dataset of densities.
+In [36] the tangent space approximation to the Wasserstein space W_2 was used to analyze typical deformations in a dataset of densities.
 But mimicking the learning procedure on the contour manifold with optimal transport involves some unsolved problems.

 (i) The first problem is to find an appropriate footpoint for the tangent space approximation, i.e. a point by the associated tangent space of which we want to approximate the manifold to first order.
 One should pick a point which is close to all training samples.
 Typically one chooses a suitable mean, in a more general metric setting the natural generalization is the Karcher mean.
-But computation of the barycenter on W2 is is a non-trivial problem [2], even more so when one wants to take geometric invariances into account.
-In [34] the L2-mean of the density functions was picked as footpoint after aligning the centers of mass and the principal axes of the samples.
-Though this is not necessarily an ideal choice (the L2-mean of the densities can be very far from some of the samples) it seems to work for smooth densities with limited variations.
+Computation of the barycenter on W_2 is a non-trivial problem [2], which has recently been made more accessible through Entropy smoothing [13].
+However it becomes more involved when one wants to take geometric invariances into account and impose the constraint of constant density on the support.
+In [36] the L^2 -mean of the density functions was picked as footpoint after aligning the centers of mass and the principal axes of the samples.
+Though this is not necessarily an ideal choice (the L^2 mean of the densities can be very far from some of the samples) it seems to work for smooth densities with limited variations.
 It will not extend to the binary densities that we consider in this paper since their L^2 -mean need not be binary.
-In [31] the problem was tentatively solved by manually picking a 'typical' sample from the training set as the footpoint.
+In [33] the problem was tentatively solved by manually picking a 'typical' sample from the training set as the footpoint.

 (ii) The second problem is how one maps the samples into the tangent space of the footpoint.
 A natural choice is the logarithmic map, or some approximation thereof.
-Recall from Section 2.2 that tangent vectors on the manifold of measures are curl-free vector fields and that the logarithmic map is basically obtained by taking the relative transport map.
+Recall from Sect.
+2.2 that tangent vectors on the manifold of measures are curl-free vector fields and that the logarithmic map is basically obtained by taking the relative transport map.
 There are some issues with the application to object segmentation: The vector fields computed by the logarithmic map need not have constant divergence, although fluctuations are typically small enough to be ignored for practical purposes.
 A second issue is that the vector fields are in general not smooth between measures with non-smooth densities, as in our case.
 This leads to unreasonable interpolations and unwanted artifacts during statistical analysis of the vector fields representing the sample set.

 In this paper we circumvent both problems by employing the diffeomorphism between the manifold of contours and the manifold of shape measures (see Sect.
 2.3).
-This allows us to outsource the shape learning problem to the contour representation where established methods for finding a good mean and tangent vectors are available.
+This allows us to outsource the shape learning problem to the contour representation where established methods for finding a good mean and tangent vectors are available (for example [27]).